lakshmih20/lakshmih20/README.md

 of Engineering, Kottayam, Kerala.
 I enjoy building web apps that solve real problems — from a platform connecting home cooks with local customers to a real-time collaborative coding tool.
-I have completed internships in React development and Machine Learning, and I am now actively looking for my first full-time Software Developer role in Kerala.
+I completed an internship in React development at Cognior and I am now actively looking for my first full-time Software Developer role in Kerala.

 - 🎓 MCA Graduate 2026 — Saintgits College of Engineering (CGPA 8.28)
-- 💼 2 internships completed (React + ML/AI)
+- 💼 React Engineering Intern — Cognior LLP
 - 🚀 5 full-stack projects shipped
 - 📍 Based in Kottayam, Kerala — open to Kochi, Trivandrum
 - 📧 lakshmih5675@gmail.com